 Installing the software is simple and incredibly quick.
 Once it’s finished and the program is opened, connecting the camera into a USB port suddenly brings up an image on the screen.

-It’s incredibly simple and quick for anyone who knows a little bit about computers.
-It’s also worth pointing out that drivers are available for PC, Mac, and Chromebooks.
+It’s very simple, and anyone who isn’t a complete rookie with a computer should be able to get it working.
+It’s also worth pointing out that drivers are available for PC, Mac, and even Chromebooks.

-Before we jump into all of the controls — if you’re a plug-and-play user worried about being possibly overwhelmed by the sliders and options in this section, you’ll be happy to know the Ziggi HD Plus is designed to automatically set itself for the best picture.
-The options are more for fine tuning, so you shouldn’t think of it as a microscope that needs a lot of dial twisting and turning, though the finicky will also delight in having the chance to do so.
+If you’re a plug-and-play user worried about being overwhelmed by the sliders and options in this section, you’ll be happy to know the Ziggi HD Plus is designed to automatically set itself for the best picture.
+The options are more for fine tuning, so you shouldn’t think of it as a microscope that needs a lot of dial twisting and turning, though the options are there if anything goes wrong.

-If you do need to change a setting or two, the interface for the software is simple and very easy to use.
-Dropdown menus at the top of the screen control everything from magnification to exposure, giving users precise controls over what’s being displayed on the screen.
+If you do need to change a setting or two, dropdown menus at the top of the screen control everything from magnification to exposure.
 It’s actually very incredible how much power you’re given.
-For example, if whatever you’re trying to display is upside down on the screen, you can simply move it manually or swivel the lens on the document camera.
-If you’re too lazy to get out of your seat, or you’re stuck at the computer, you can also rotate or flip the image on the screen using the Presenter by mirroring or turning the image.
+For example, if whatever you’re trying to display is upside down on the screen, you can rotate or flip the image on the screen.

 The camera’s resolution can be switched on the fly from 640×480 all the way to 3264×2448 — great for users with Mac Retina screens.
-At 1920×1080 (1080p), the image looks crisp, and text is easy to read.
-As for the quality of the image’s colors — with a bit of sunlight through the blinds and one room lamp, I was able to get a very clean image though the colors lacked saturation (something I discuss in the section below).
+At 1080p, the image looks crisp, and text is easy to read.
+As for the quality of the image’s colors — with a bit of sunlight through the blinds and one room lamp, I was able to get a very clean image though the colors look a bit washed out.

 Exposure controls brighten or darken the image — great for working around glare on glossy prints or errant light coming in from a window.
 White balance can be changed just as easily by moving the slider from overcast blue to yellow indoor bulbs to offset whatever’s lighting the room or space you’re in.